 Perfect Market, Arbitrage, and Value Creation in the MM Proposition

-The real contributions of the MM Proposition are its central assumptions of perfect capital markets and the associated arbitrage argument.
-In this text, we review the perfect market assumptions and no-arbitrage principle.
-Then, to explain the evolution of the understanding of arbitrage from a deterministic world into an uncertain world, we restate and comment on the proofs of the MM Proposition in current perspectives.
+The real contributions of the Modigliani-Miller (MM) Proposition are its central assumptions of perfect capital markets and the associated arbitrage argument.
+To explain the evolution of the understanding of arbitrage from a deterministic world into an uncertain world, we restate and comment on the proofs of the MM Proposition in current perspectives.
 With the no-arbitrage principle in mind, we clearly read the circular justification in the MM Proposition and the misleading concept of cost of equity.
 From the perspective of the distribution of a corporation's value creation, we find that shareholders prefer a maximum degree of debt.
-However, we believe that the capital structures are mainly constrained by industry characteristics and the market timing of equity and debt financing.

-Keywords: Perfect Market, No-Arbitrage Principle, MM Proposition, Capital Structure, Cost of Equity
+Keywords: Perfect Market, No-Arbitrage Principle, Capital Structure, Value-Added Ratio, Cost of Equity

 JEL Classification: G12, G32, D24